-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Frequency of data aggregation and analysis(check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-Weekly
+⊠ State Medicaid Agency U Weekly

-Monthly
+□ Operating Agency Monthly

-Quarterly
+□ Sub-State Entity Quarterly

-Annually
+Other Specify: Annually

-Continuously and Ongoing
+□ Continuously and Ongoing

 Other Specify:

-When the State does n not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery y and remediation related to the assurance of Health and Welfare that are currently non-operation al
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Health and Welfare that are currently non-operational.